paolodeangelis/Energy-GNoME/docs/blog/posts/material_page.md

   created: 2025-01-11
 categories:
   - Features
+  - News
 tags:
   - energy-gnome
 authors:
   - team
+  - paolodeangelis
 ---

 # **Introducing Material-Specific Web Pages in Energy-GNoME**

 We introduced a new feature that enhances the Energy-GNoME database's usability: **dedicated web pages for individual materials**!
-This update brings a significant step forward in how researchers and enthusiasts can explore materials, leveraging advanced visualization tools and property insights and allowing, together with the dashboard, people who are not computational material experts to explore the database entirely.
+This update brings a significant step forward in how researchers and enthusiasts can explore materials, leveraging advanced visualization tools and property insights and enabling people who are not computational material experts to fully explore the database, alongside the dashboard.

 <!-- more -->